mcmc101001/StudyStash/README.md

 ## Interactive UI elements

 All interactive UI elements demonstrate their interactivity through hover effects, animations and cursor changes, to intuitively express their interactivity to the user.
+Button elements also have a loading state to inform the user that their request is being processed.

 ## Instant feedback